uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 2. What happens when you uncomment the code which performs a "feedback delay" - can you hear the difference?

+3. Can you work out how to adjust the timing of the delay?

    * Remember to rebuild the component and reload the logic project to test your changes 👍

 ## Tone

+In this mode, an oscillator signal is produced.

+We can use this to perform a variety of sound mangling techniques including Amplitude Ring Modulation 💍 and Tremolo 👋 ~ ~ ~

 * Tone gen modify`+=` symbols to `*=` for tone vs ring modulation